epfl-dlab/GoogleTrendsAnchorBank/README.md

 ![Image portraying output of the library, where issues are fixed](./example/imgs/result2.png)

-Your comparisons are not limited anyomore to a single query!
-You can just query whatever you wish and it will the result will be in a comparable scale!

 # You can also do it from the command line!